farulivan/static-site-generator/content/investigate-logs/index.md

 JavaScript heap out of memory
 ```

-Interesting.
-The build is running out of memory.
-But this worked yesterday...
+Wait.
+Out of memory?
+This worked fine yesterday.

 You check the recent commits: